 Griffith University

 A Bachelor of Nursing can be obtained at Griffith University via their Nathan, Gold Coast, and Logan campuses.
-In 2023, entry required an ATAR of 72.
-The course duration runs for 3-years full-time or 6 years part-time.
+In 2024, entry required an ATAR of 70.00.
+The course duration runs for 3-years full-time or 6 years part-time.Â

 You will develop your skills through clinical placements across the health sector and you will have opportunities to undertake rural, remote, and overseas placements.
 Compulsory clinical courses begin in Year 1/Trimester 2.
 An extra year of study can be done to receive Honours.
-The 2023 annual course fees are $6,000.
-2024 fees are yet to be advised.
+The 2024 annual course fees are $6,500.
+2025 fees are yet to be advised.

 University of Southern Queensland

 The University of Southern Queensland currently offers a Bachelor of Nursing.
-In 2023 an ATAR of 65.60 was required and the approximate annual fees were $4,120.
+In 2024 an ATAR of 65.60 was required and the approximate annual fees were $4,445.
 Year 12 English is a prerequisite and one of Biology, Chemistry, Physics, or Science is recommended, as is Mathematics.

-Campus facilities include simulated nursing laboratories and you can expect almost 50% of the program to be clinical practice on campus or in health care facilities such as hospitals, aged care facilities, or other specialist clinics.
+Campus facilities include simulated nursing laboratories and you can expect almost 50% of the program to be clinical practice on campus or in healthcare facilities such as hospitals, aged care facilities, or other specialist clinics.
 Head to the USQ website for more information on this line of study.

 Australian Catholic University

 Australian Catholic University currently offers a Bachelor of Nursing as a 3-year full-time course.
-In 2023 entry required an ATAR of 78.00 or higher and Year 12 English.
-The annual tuition fee was $6,019 in 2023.
-2024 fees are yet to be advised.
+In 2024 entry required an ATAR of 61.65 or higher and Year 12 English.
+The annual tuition fee was $7,051 in 2024.
+2025 fees are yet to be advised.Â

 ACU graduate nurses are held in high regard for their clinical skills, quick thinking, and compassion.
 The course requires students to complete at least 800 hours of placement making them ready for the workforce.